Your search did not match any results.

 No,the original export/import methods are not supported in ADB.
 You need to use one of the supported migration methods outlined above or in the documentation.

-You can use Data Pump Export to unload data from ADB.
+You can use Data Pump export utility to unload data from ADB.
 For smaller data sets you can also use any SQL client tool to spool your data to a text file.

 Yes.
 Oracle XML DB features are now supported in Autonomous Database.
 To ensure the security and the performance of Autonomous Data Warehouse and Autonomous Transaction Processing, some Oracle XML DB features are restricted so refer to the documentation for a complete list of supported features.

-No, in the current release ADB does not create indexes or materialized views automatically.
-However, Automatic Indexing will be available with Oracle Database 19c.
+No, in the current release ADB does not create materialized views automatically.

 No, ADB configures the database memory (SGA and PGA) based on the number of CPUs you provision.
 Memory scales linearly with the number of CPUs.